Buddy a colleague to develop their skills

 • Assuming the buddy knows everything about the task without checking understanding or seeking resources.

-• Misconception: Customer service is just about being polite and smiling.
-Correction: While politeness is essential, effective customer service goes much deeper.
-It involves problem-solving, active listening, empathy, product knowledge, and the ability to adapt your approach to meet specific customer needs and resolve issues efficiently.
-It's about creating value and positive experiences.
+• Misconception: Customer service is only about being polite.
+Correction: While politeness is important, customer service also involves problem-solving, product knowledge, and following procedures to meet customer needs effectively.

 Revision Plan